Interpretation of generalized Langevin equations: Generalizing Langevin Equations

 As an illustrative physical example, we consider the regime of quadratic drag with rapidly varying relative fluid velocity---of relevance to the behavior of particles in well-developed turbulence.
-In the one-dimensional case without stochasticity, relative velocity $v$ would vary as $\textrm{d}v/\textrm{d}t = -c v|v|$ (here the constant $c$ sets the time scale, and we set it to $1$ henceforth).
-When random velocity fluctuations are included, we have:
+In the one-dimensional case without stochasticity, relative velocity $v$ would evolve according to

+(here the constant $c$ sets the time scale, and we set it to $1$ henceforth).
+When rapid random relative-velocity fluctuations are included, we have:

 This might na\"ively be modeled by the It\^o equation

 which has an exact solution for its steady-state probability distribution

 where $C$ is a normalization constant, namely $3^{7/6}\Gamma(2/3)/(2^{5/3} \pi)$.